Q. 1 What is an Automated Teller Machine (ATM)?

 Q.12.
 How many days maximum would the bank require to re-credit the account for such wrong debits?

 Ans.13.
 Yes.
-Effective from July 17, 2009, banks shall have to pay customers Rs 100/- per day for delays beyond 12 working days.
-This shall have to be credited to the account of the customer without any claim being made by the customer.
+Effective from July 17, 2009, banks shall have to pay customers Rs 100/- per day for delays beyond 7 working days from date of complaint.

 Q.14.
 In case the compensation is not credited as mandated, what recourse does the customer have?